usmanmusa1920/flask-unity/docs/example/create_models.rst

 Play with api
 -------------

 Before we move further let us play with the model api.
-Continuetion from the last tutorial where we stop, when we make debug value to be `True` ( `last tutorial <https://sakyum.readthedocs.io/en/latest/example/create_app.html>`_ )
+This is the continuation from the last tutorial where we stop, when we make debug value to be `True` after registering the app ( `last tutorial <https://sakyum.readthedocs.io/en/latest/quick_start.html#register-an-app>`_ )

 From there shutdown the development server and go into the python **shell** ( python interpreter ), make sure you are within that directory you boot up the server by typing **python**, once you are in the interpreter, start by importing your **db** and **bcrypt** (for password hash) instance from project package (Schoolsite), and also import the models you create for your app in `exam/models.py` and the default User model located in `auth.models.py`::

-  from Schoolsite.config import db, bcrypt from exam.models import ExamQuestionModel, ExamChoiceModel from auth.models import User
+    from Schoolsite.config import db, bcrypt
+    from exam.models import ExamQuestionModel, ExamChoiceModel
+    from auth.models import User

 Next call the `create_all()` method of **db** that will create the tables of our models and database (if it doesn't create db file).
 Run the below command.::